 Why is CPP important?

-(CBF).
-Normally CBF is coupled to metabolic demand of tissue,
+Normally CBF is coupled to metabolic demand of tissue, with

-The process of cerebral autoregulation maintains CBF between a
+process of cerebral autoregulation maintains CBF between a CPP

-Outside these ranges CBF becomes pressure-dependent.
-As shown
+these ranges CBF becomes pressure-dependent.
+As shown in Fig. 4,

-in Fig. 4, when CPP is less than the lower threshold for
+when CPP is less than the lower threshold for autoregulatory

 Fig. 4.
 Cerebral autoregulation.